Cintoma123/Basic_Calculator/README.md

 # Basic_Calculator: A simple python calculator application
-This is a basic calculator application developed using python.it supports addition,substraction,multiplication,divison,cube root ,square root ,powers of two and powwer of three operations.
+This is a basic calculator application developed using python.it supports addition,substraction,multiplication,divison,cube root ,square root ,powers of two and power of three operations.
 To use the calculator:
 clone the repoitory and navigate to the project directory.
 Run calculator.py